-The surveyor will need to conduct a home survey to ascertain the volume of effects being shipped.
+The surveyor will need to conduct a home survey to ascertain the volume of effects being moved.

-This involves him/her walking through the property room by room noting what items are to be moved and recording it on their electronic tablet.
+This involves either, personally visiting your home or conducting a remote video survey: where the surveyor will walk through the property with you, noting what items are to be moved and recording it on their electronic tablet.

 Once the consultation has been carried out, White & Company will always provide a written quotation within 48 hours.

 Our quotation will always outline exactly what is covered as per your instructions to the surveyor.

 The quote is our contract.
 Once you have signed and accepted it, the price is set, so you will know exactly what the bottom line will be.

 When the client has accepted the quoted price and a move date has been secured, the vehicle and removal team will arrive at residence.

 The removal team will proceed to pack and wrap all items being moved in special breathable bubble wrap.